 A critical consideration when establishing the fees for your nonprofit membership levels is the return on investment, or net revenue, for a membership.
 Think about how much you spend to secure new members from your efforts and how much it will bring you.

-The first step to build an effective membership program is accurately analysing the visitors of the museum; the membership plan should adapt to their tastes.
+The first step to build an effective membership program is accurately analyzing the visitors of the museum; the membership plan should adapt to their tastes.
 The membership campaigns should be shaped around their interests and mirror their need as museum’s users.
 The benefits associated with the different types of membership should be appealing and personalized to your audience.

 American Natural History Museum, for example, offers a membership program letting their members immediately enjoy a number of benefits.
 These include unlimited General Admission and free tickets to special exhibitions, access to a Member entrance, previews of new special exhibitions before they open to the public, and more.
 Their memberships range from $115-$5000.